7 Facts from our LunaDNA Review

 LunaDNA offers shares in its company in exchange for genetic and health information.
 Conversely, Nebula Genomics offers users cryptocurrency credits for participation in various services.
 Once these credits accumulate, you can use them to purchase genome sequencing services.

 Other genome upload companies additional services, but we go above and beyond.
 We provide top-of-the-line genetic testing, detailed health and ancestry reports, and exploration tools.
 We can cater to those looking for DNA upload and sequencing services.

 |Type of genetic testing provided||Microarray-based genotyping & report||Microarray-based genotyping & report||No DNA testing offered||30x Whole- Genome Sequencing|

 |Ability to upload raw DNA data||No||No||Yes (23andMe, Ancestry, MyHeritage, MyFamilyTree DNA)||Yes (23andMe and Ancestry)|

-Interested to upload your DNA data to receive reports?
+Interested in uploading your DNA data to receive reports?
 We have compiled a comprehensive list of DNA upload sites.

 Did you like our LunaDNA review?
 You can read more reviews on our blog and check out our complete guide to the best DNA test kit and other home tests.